+Their foreheads are touching.
 They have the same unkempt appearance as the rest of the group.
 Their torn clothing is layered under ragged hoodies with tattered sleeves.
-The bottoms of their pants are coated with the same mud caked over their worn shoes.
+The edges of their pants are coated with the same mud caked over their worn shoes.

 Sid’s long-sleeved shirt protects him from the chill in the air.
 It’s a stained, faded green wool top.
 He rubs his palms together while he surveys the area.
 In the distance, smoke rises into the sky toward the epicenter of the town.
 Around him, civilians rush by and scurry off to the other side of the building.

-When he proceeds down the slanted steps, he steers clear of the muddy holes along the pavement.
+When he proceeds down the slanted steps, he avoids the muddy holes along the pavement.
 He narrowly avoids stepping into a puddle and pauses to scrutinize the post office’s crumbling façade.
 It’s not more than a few seconds of consideration.
 In the distance, shouting draws his attention away from the remnant of the past.